-Israel headed for clash with ICC over West Bank settlements
+Israel could clash with international court on settlements

 The Palestinians joined the ICC in 2015 after they were accepted as a nonmember state at the United Nations.
 They then asked the court to look into alleged Israeli crimes in the West Bank, Gaza and east Jerusalem, retroactive to 2014.

-The date coincided with Israel’s devastating war in the Gaza Strip.
+The year coincided with Israel’s devastating war in the Gaza Strip.
 In her announcement last month, Bensouda said her probe would look at Israeli military practices as well as the actions of Hamas militants during the 2014 war, in addition to settlement activity.

 Shany said Israel is much more vulnerable on the settlement issue than it is with regard to Gaza.
 Israel’s military has mechanisms to investigate alleged wrongdoing by its troops, and despite criticism that this system is insufficient, it has a good chance of fending off the ICC.
 When it comes to settlements, however, Israel will have a difficult time defending its actions.